-The ASA (Advertising Standards Agency) have introduces new rules for disclosure when it comes to content bloggers and so called, “influencers” share online.
+The ASA (Advertising Standards Agency) have introduced new rules for disclosure when it comes to content bloggers and so called, “influencers” share online.
 This includes posts on websites as well as social media.
-It is a bit of a minefield, and a lot of people have become very confused by it all, so here are my top tips for understanding if your content is an ad (or not) as well as how you need to disclose.
+It is a bit of a minefield, and a lot of people have become very confused by it all.
+So, here are my top tips for understanding if your content is an ad (or not) as well as how you need to disclose.

 Is it an AD?